Best free antivirus for Windows 11 – Protect your PC effectively.

 Additional considerations

-Beyond antivirus, consider these for optimal protection:
+Beyond antivirus, consider the following for optimal protection:

-- Use a password manager to secure your logins.
+- Use a password manager to secure your logins

-- Enable two-factor authentication (2FA) on important accounts.
+- Enable two-factor authentication (2FA) on important accounts

 By choosing the right antivirus and following these best practices, you can protect your Windows 11 PC effectively without paying for a premium suite.